-To be eligible for admission to MRS programs, you must present:
+To be eligible for admission to the MRS Program, you must present:

-- A minimum of one year (5.0 full course equivalents) of university education, with successful completion of one full course equivalent (one full-year course, or two single-semester courses) in each of:
+- A minimum of one year (5.0 full course equivalents) of university education, with successful completion of 0.5 credit (typically one semester course) in each of

 - A minimum cumulative Grade Point Average (cGPA) of B-

-- Grade 12 U-level Chemistry or equivalent (Nuclear Medicine and Molecular Imaging applicants only)
+- Grade 12 U-level Chemistry or equivalent (Nuclear Medicine & Molecular Imaging Technology applicants only)

-After careful review of academic transcripts, qualified applicants will be invited to the Admissions Interview.
-All interviews will take place in person at a location designated by the MRS Program at the end of April or in early May.
+After careful review of academic transcripts, academically competitive applicants will be invited to participate in the online Admissions Interview process.
 If you have been invited to the Admissions Interview detailed information will be communicated to you.

-Because all lectures, seminars and clinical laboratory sessions and activities are conducted in English, it is essential that students have an adequate knowledge of written and spoken English.
-Applicants for whom English is a second language may be required to provide proof of an English language assessment.
-Refer to U of T’s English Facility Requirements for details.
+Because all lectures, seminars and clinical laboratory sessions and activities are conducted in English, it is essential that students have adequate knowledge of written and spoken English.
+Applicants for whom English is a second language may be required to provide proof of English language proficiency.
+Refer to U of T’s English Language Requirements for details.
 It is the responsibility of the applicant to ensure that documents are received no later than February 15.

 Once we receive your application we will send you an email acknowledgement including your JOINid/UTORid, your University of Toronto applicant number, and full information about the next steps in the application process.

 Applicants must submit the MRS Applicant Checklist, final or in-progress academic transcripts, and acceptable proof of English language proficiency (if required) by the February 15 Document Deadline.

 - MRS APPLICANT CHECKLIST